Pancreatic cancer research

 There has been a lot of research into combining radiotherapy and chemotherapy (chemoradiation) after surgery for cancer of the pancreas.
 Treatment after surgery is called adjuvant treatment.
 One of the largest adjuvant treatment trials, ESPAC-1, showed that chemotherapy on its own was most helpful after surgery, rather than combination treatment.
 This led to the ESPAC-3 trial.

 Other studies have looked at giving the combined treatment before surgery.
 This is called neo adjuvant treatment.
 Trial results have shown that this treatment may help to shrink cancers so that they are easier to remove.
-This is called down staging.
-Doctors are still looking at the best way of giving treatment before surgery.
+But more research is needed for doctors to be sure if neo adjuvant treatment is helpful.
 The ESPAC-5F trial is comparing immediate surgery with chemotherapy or chemoradiation before surgery.

 The SCALOP trial looked at GemCap chemotherapy followed by radiotherapy with either gemcitabine or capecitabine for locally advanced pancreatic cancer.
 Although there was a relatively small number of people in this trial, the results suggest that after initial chemotherapy it may be better to use capecitabine rather than gemcitabine as part of chemoradiation for locally advanced disease.
 This is because capecitabine had a slightly better outcome and fewer side effects compared to gemcitabine.